Skip to content

 def calculate_curvature(arcticdem_ds: xr.Dataset) -> xr.Dataset:

-"""Calculate the curvature of the terrain surface from an ArcticDEM Dataset.
+"""Calculate curvature of the terrain surface from an ArcticDEM Dataset.

 Args: